 SmartWay Elite vehicles are judged the same way all other vehicles are judged.
 But to be considered SmartWay Elite, the vehicle has to receive a score of 9 or better on both the greenhouse gas and air pollution scores.
 When the highest combined score possible for any vehicle is 20, and the lowest score necessary for Elite distinction is 18, you can be sure that SmartWay Elite certification isn't handed out to just any car with four wheels and a fuel-efficient engine.

 So far, only a select few hybrids and compressed natural gas (CNG) vehicles have qualified for SmartWay Elite status.
 But there are several SmartWay vehicle choices available, especially in states like California, Massachusetts, Maine, New York and Vermont.
 This is because these five states adhere to the California Air Resources Board (CARB) tailpipe emissions standards, which sets tougher emissions standards for manufacturers [source: Edmunds.com].

-For lots more information on cars, eco-friendly driving and the environment, it'd be a smart move to see the links on the next page.
+For lots more information on cars, eco-friendly driving and the environment, it'd be a smart move to see the links below.

 - Edmunds, Dan.
 "SmartWay: The EPA's Green Vehicle Ratings Program."
 Edmunds.com.
 May 1, 2007.
 (March 22, 2009) http://www.edmunds.com/advice/fueleconomy/articles/120590/article.html

 - United States Environmental Protection Agency.
 "Green Vehicle Guide: About the Ratings."
 March 26, 2009.
 (March 26, 2009) http://www.epa.gov/greenvehicles/Aboutratings.do